thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

-# Introduction to Puppet Orchestration
+# Introduction to Puppet Orchestration: Puppet Tasks

 Puppet Tasks are a way to solve problems that don't fit well into Puppet's traditional configuration management model.